 An institution-wide program of training in the basics of professional ethics for first year graduate students

 The Graduate Studies Office, in collaboration with the Ethics Institute at Dartmouth, has developed an institution-wide training program in the basics of professional ethics.
-This program is a requirement for all first-year Arts and Sciences graduate students.
-The Graduate Ethics Program has four components: an opening session during orientation, a graduate student ethics survey, and four small group discussions addressing focal topics during the first year of graduate school.
+This program is a requirement for all first-year graduate students.
+The Graduate Ethics Program has three components: an opening session during orientation, a graduate student ethics survey, and four small group discussions addressing focal topics during the first year of graduate school.

-The second component requires all Arts and Sciences graduate students to complete an ethics survey.
+The second component requires all graduate students to complete an ethics survey.
 The ethics survey asks that you read Sources and Citation at Dartmouth College and the Honor Principle and Code of Conduct.
 Once you have read both documents, you are asked to complete the survey recognizing that you have read and understand both documents.
-Each student accepts Dartmouth's Honor Principle and Code of Conduct upon registering as an Arts and Sciences graduate student.
+Each student accepts Dartmouth's Honor Principle and Code of Conduct upon registering as a graduate student.
 A student found in violation of the Honor Principle or Code of Conduct forfeits his/her right to continue at Dartmouth.
-Please click here to complete the survey in Blackboard (see below for instructions).
-The survey must be completed by November 1, 2012 in order for you to register for the following term.
+Please complete the survey on Canvas.
+The survey must be completed by November 1, 2015 in order for you to register for the following term.

 We plan on providing you with more information on the full Graduate Ethics Program at orientation.
 In the meantime, please visit the Graduate Student Orientation website to learn about the many activities we have planned for you!
-The site can be accessed at Graduate Orientation.
+The site can be accessed at Orientation 2015.

 The Graduate Studies Office

-Please note: All Arts and Sciences first year graduate students must complete the Graduate Ethics Survey once they arrive on campus (and have a Dartmouth e-mail account).
+Please note: All first year graduate students must complete the Graduate Ethics Survey once they arrive on campus (and have a Dartmouth e-mail account).
 The ethics survey asks that you read Sources: Their Use and Acknowledgment and the Honor Principle and Code of Conduct.
 Once you have read both documents, please complete the survey indicating that you have read and understand both documents.
-Each student accepts Dartmouth’s Honor Principle and Code of Conduct upon registering as an Arts and Sciences graduate student.
+Each student accepts Dartmouth’s Honor Principle and Code of Conduct upon registering as a graduate student.
 A student found in violation of the Honor Principle or Code of Conduct forfeits his/her right to continue at Dartmouth.